apple/darwin-xnu/README.md

 $ make cscope  # this will build cscope database
 ```

-## Coding styles (Reindenting files)
+## Coding styles (Re-indenting files)

-Source files can be reindented using clang-format setup in `.clang-format`.
+Source files can be re-indented using clang-format setup in `.clang-format`.
 XNU follows a variant of WebKit style for source code
 formatting.
-Please refer to format styles at [WebKit website](http://www.webkit.org/coding/coding-style.html).
+Please refer to format styles at [WebKit website].
 Further options about
-style options is available at [clang docs](http://clang.llvm.org/docs/ClangFormatStyleOptions.html)
+style options is available at [clang docs].

 **Note:**
 The clang-format binary may not be part of base installation.
 It can be compiled from llvm clang sources, and is reachable in